You could be eligible for up to $3,345 per month In SSDI Benefits

 If you've received an unfavorable or partially favorable decision after your disability hearing, you should examine the Administrative Law Judge's decision for factual or legal errors.

-How to Write a Letter Supporting a Relative or Employee's Disability Claim
+How to Write a Supporting Letter for a Family Member, Friend, or Employee's Disability Claim